ejmastnak/ejmastnak.github.io/notes/arch/about.md

 # Find Your Footing After Installing Arch Linux

-Bite-sized tutorials to help you set up a functional work environment after a minimal install of Arch Linux (read: things requiring manual setup on Arch that I had previously taken for granted coming from macOS).
+Bite-sized tutorials to help you set up a functional work environment after a minimal install of Arch Linux (read: solutions to all my stumbling points when migrating to Arch from macOS).
 The material should be applicable, with adjustments to package installation, to most `systemd`-based Linux distros.

 ## Useful basics